SethRobinson/UGTLive/app/services/QUICK_START.md

 ```

 Wait for setup to complete (~5-10 minutes).
 It will:
-- Detect your GPU
+- Detect your GPU (RTX 30/40/50 series)
 - Create conda environment `ugt_easyocr`
+  - Python 3.10 for RTX 30/40 series
+  - Python 3.11 for RTX 50 series
+- Install PyTorch with appropriate CUDA version
+  - PyTorch 2.6.0 + CUDA 11.8 for RTX 30/40
+  - PyTorch nightly + CUDA 12.8 for RTX 50
-- Install PyTorch, EasyOCR, and dependencies
+- Install EasyOCR and dependencies
 - Download EasyOCR models

 ### Option B: MangaOCR (For Japanese manga)